Whooping Cough (Pertussis)

 How Can Parents Help?

 During recovery, let your child rest in bed and use a cool-mist humidifier to help soothe irritated lungs and breathing passages.
 (Follow the directions for keeping it clean and mold-free.)
-Keep your home free of irritants that can trigger coughing spells, such as aerosol sprays; tobacco smoke; and smoke from cooking, fireplaces, and wood-burning stoves.
+Keep your home free of irritants that can trigger coughing spells, such as aerosol sprays and tobacco smoke; and smoke from cooking, fireplaces, and wood-burning stoves.

 Can Whooping Cough Be Prevented?